coentjo/agile-ai-in-pharo/README.md

     onConflictUseLoaded;
     load.
 ```
+Which works in GT also.

-## How to load it in Glamorous Toolkit?
+## How to load the code manually in Glamorous Toolkit?

 Download GT from [https://gtoolkit.com/](https://gtoolkit.com/) and open it.